Aircloak/TrainingMaterial/slides-server/content/admin.md

 GROUP BY item
 ```

-- Enough data to reveal that "Car" exists in the dataset
+- Enough data to reveal that "Car" exists in the data set
 - Not enough data to produce a meaningful aggregate of mileage

 --